 - Reporters will be asked not to enter churches or schools without permission.
 During a crisis, they will have access to designated spokespersons and will be provided with information, as appropriate, by the Archdiocesan Communications Center.

 - The names of those making an accusation of sexual abuse or misconduct will never be released by the Archdiocese.

 - The Archdiocese does not release personal information about employees, volunteers, parishioners, students, or clients beyond the dates and locations of their service or involvement with the Church.
-We do not release address, phone, or e-mail information without prior authorization from the individual involved.
+Address, phone, or e-mail information is never released without prior authorization from the individual involved.

 - The Archdiocese does not comment on civil or criminal cases other than to confirm assignment or employment location information.